Post Traumatic Stress Disorder #

 In the early summer of 2001, Tipper and Laurie went to Greece.
 While there, the pope made a historic visit to Greece, and was met with thousands of angry demonstrators holding signs, yelling epithets.
 They looked into what was going on.
 The Greeks were angry about something that had happened eight hundred years ago: The Fourth Crusade had stopped off in Constantinople, sacked the city, and weakened it for the later overthrow by the Turks.
 And they’re angry today, eight hundred years later.

-Attempts to revive the trauma of early French Canadiens could be another example.
+Attempts to revive the trauma of early French Canadiens mistreated by the British after 1756, could be another example.

 Grandchildren of Hitler’s generation, Rawandans, South Africans, and all countries where indigenous peoples were displaced can display inter-generational guilt.